Lymm Parish Council Needs You…

 There is currently a Parish Council vacancy which will be filled by co-option due to Councillor Buckley recently leaving her post.
 The new Councillor will be selected by current Parish Councillors, not by election.

 What is a councillor?

-Councillors are elected to represent an individual geographical unit known as a ward or parish and are generally elected by the public every four years unless a vacancy becomes available sooner and new councillors can be co-opted.
+Councillors are elected to represent an individual geographical unit known as a ward or parish and are generally elected by the public every four years unless a vacancy becomes available sooner.
 Parish Councillors are not paid for their work.